zhangwenniu/trans-3dgrt/README.md

 ## 📋 4.
 Evaluations

-We provide scripts to reproduces results reported in publications.
+We provide scripts to reproduce results reported in publications.

 ```bash
 # Training